↓

 September 13 2017

 I posted awhile ago about restarting my hobby (#50by50 #05 – Re-start my astronomy hobby), and some other posts over the last couple of years about trying to figure out proper alignments and use of my Celestron 8SE scope.
-This past weekend, we were heading to my wife’s family’s cottage near Fenelon Falls and Bobcaygeon, and I was debating whether or not to take the scope.… Read the rest
+This past weekend, we were heading to my wife’s family’s cottage near Fenelon Falls and Bobcaygeon, and I was debating whether or not to take the scope.
+Their property has a lot of trees so Eastern views are out, but if I put my scope next to the lake, I have a pretty good SW view.

 Picture of a boy looking through a telescope to represent astronomy